unbind-ai/app/README.md

 Built by the community to solve a real problem: **your AI conversations belong to you**.

-ChatGPT Teams blocks exports.
-OpenAI's official export takes 30 days.
-You shouldn't need permission to access your own data.
+ChatGPT Teams has no export option.
+OpenAI's official export for personal accounts takes up to 30 days.
+You shouldn't need to wait — or be denied entirely — to access your own data.

 **Unbind** is the first step toward a world where AI conversations are portable, private, and truly yours.